ihack4falafel/ihack4falafel.github.io/_posts/2017-10-6-C0m80-Challenge.md

 c0m80
 ```

 After hunting for the obvious privilege escalation exploits on c0m80 and going down few rabbit holes AGAIN!
-I decided to take a break to clear my mind.
+I decided to take a break to clear my head.
 I revisited my notes the following day and noticed Jeff’s instructions regarding NotepadPussPuss++ in ticket number 6.

 ```
 Bob,